mnemnion/loon/notes/lun.md

 This is a maybe, but I find it tedious to have to check that `type == "table"` before doing lookups on possibly-table values.
 I would prefer that a table lookup on a symbol that doesn't resolve to a table return two values: nil, and the type of the value bound to the symbol.
 So if I call `if (foo.field)` on a string, it returns `nil, "string"`.
 The first is falsy, so the predicate matches, the second could be useful information.

+## Djikstra Day

+This is more of a Loon matter than something Lun specific.
+I believe this simply must happen, sooner or later: we must begin our indexes from zero, or wallow forever in sin.

+Edsger W. Djikstra made a [persuasive argument](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html) for the sort of indexing that is prevalent in every sensible, modern language.
+That isn't Lua.
+Wirth was simply not correct here, Djikstra was.

+Therefore, some day in the future, a May 11th, we shall switch to zero for all core functions in Loon.
+Everything gets patched, no exceptions, and you're using a legacy syntax (of course this is possible) or you're using zero as God intended.
+2017 sounds about right.